mkulke/docker-kms-playground/Readme.md

-# AWS KMS Playground
+# Docker KMS Playground

-Encrypt secrets with a datakey and decrypt them in an env map.
+Encrypt secrets with a datakey and export the decrypted values to env.

 ## Create AES Datakey